 PASTORS: Please announce this event to your congregation.

 Some of the Marion County Churches have ongoing food of the month food drives.
-If your church, school, or club doesn’t have a food of the month drive please consider starting one.
+If your church, school, business, or club doesn’t have a food of the month drive please consider starting one.